 Is it safe for dogs to eat grass?

-Additionally, it’s a good idea to keep an eye on all of your dog’s plant-eating behaviors because weeds or flowers growing in a garden can be toxic to your pup.
+If you have concerns about what’s growing near you, read our article on weeds or flowers growing in a garden can be toxic to your pup.